Clubs & Organization

 At SDSU the NSBE goes to great strides to encourage all members to achieve academic excellence.
 There are also recreational activities such as fundraising, bonfires, gathersing, and alike to help build family and camaraderie between the members.

-Pacific Asian Society of Engineers
+SDSU Society of Asian Scientists and Engineers

 Society of Hispanic Professional Engineers